The Employment Law Review: Japan

 iv Background checks

-As an employer has the freedom to employ persons of its choosing, it may collect personal information about applicants (such as information relating to their credit records), to a reasonable extent, as part of a background check.
+As an employer has the freedom to employ persons of its choosing, it may collect personal information about applicants (e.g., relating to their credit records), to a reasonable extent, as part of a background check.
 However, when collecting sensitive data, such as criminal records, an employer must obtain the applicant's consent to do so.

 The collection of sensitive data needs to be carried out by commonly accepted proper methods and care must be taken to respect applicants' privacy.